jamiesmith/mostlymonoastro/_pages/terms.md

 When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to [CommentBox](http://commentbox.com) the next time you leave a comment.

-Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
-This site has no access or control over these cookies.
-You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

 If you wish to disable cookies, you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites, or for consolidated instructions you can visit [Cookies and You](http://cookiesandyou.com/).

 #### Google Analytics